 The following table sets forth the compensation for services paid in all capacities for the two fiscal years ended December 31, 2013 to all persons who served as our Chief Executive Officer during 2013 and to Michael Handelman, who has served as our Chief Financial Officer during 2013, and who was our only other executive officer who received compensation in excess of \$100,000 in either 2013 or 2012.
-Mr. Cataldo was our Chief Executive Officer on January 1, 2013, Mr. Cataldo took a leave of absence from his position as our Chief Executive Officer, and General (Ret.)
-Merrill McPeak took over as our interim Chief Executive Officer until Manish Singh was appointed as our chief Executive Officer on July 24, 2013.
-Mr. McPeak did not receive any compensation for his services as our interim Chief Executive Officer until Manish Singh was appointed as our new Chief Executive Officer on July 24, 2013.
+Mr. Cataldo was our Chief Executive Officer on January 1, 2013.
+On January 14, 2013, Mr. Cataldo took a leave of absence from his position as our Chief Executive Officer, and General (Ret.)
+Merrill McPeak took over as our interim Chief Executive Officer.
+Mr. Cataldo formally resigned as our Chief Executive Officer on June 19, 2013.
+Mr. McPeak continued to serve as our interim Chief Executive Officer until Manish Singh was appointed as our new Chief Executive Officer on July 24, 2013.
 Mr. McPeak did not receive any compensation for his services as our interim Chief Executive Officer.
 Mr. Cataldo, Mr. McPeak, Dr. Singh and Mr. Handelman are our "named executive officers."
 Manish Singh currently is our Chief Executive Officer.